 Try to not bad mouth or criticize your in-laws to your spouse.
 Instead of saying, “Your brother is a real jerk,” say, “Your brother and I approach life differently.”
 Instead of saying, “I hate hanging out with your family,” say, “I want to hang out with your family sometimes because I know it’s important to you, but sometimes it makes me feel overwhelmed.”
 Some call this sugar-coating, but marital diplomacy is also important.
 There’s no need to hurt your partner's feelings, especially if the problems you’re having are with your in-laws and not your partner.

 When You Cannot Resolve Your Issues Civilly

 There are couples who get married and move away to avoid their in-laws.
 This may be going to the extreme, especially if you are the only one having issues with your spouse's family.
 Instead, try giving yourself some distance.
 If you normally attend every family function, tell your partner that you would like to sit a few of them out.

 You and your spouse can create guidelines about when you can stay away.
-Maybe, the two of you will agree that you should join the family for major holidays, but you can stay home for minor ones or events, such as celebrating your niece’s first steps.
+Maybe the two of you will agree that you should join the family for major holidays, but you can stay home for minor ones or events, such as celebrating your niece’s first steps.
 Whatever you decide, you should discuss the issue together – and you should both be satisfied with the compromise.
-In addition, your spouse might lay the ground work for an improved relationship between her family and you.
+In addition, your spouse might lay the groundwork for an improved relationship between their family and you.

 Your in-laws are your family now, too.
 Family doesn’t always get along.
 Personalities clash.
 People misbehave and don’t treat each other well.
 You both grew up in different circumstances, which shapes your experiences and expectations.
 But you’re still family and that brings with it some responsibility.
-Your wife’s siblings will be her siblings forever.
-One way or another, you have to learn to live peacefully with them, if for no other reason than you love your wife.
+You have to learn to live peacefully with your in-laws, if for no other reason than you love your spouse.